Economic surplus: History

-William Petty

 William Petty used a broad definition of necessities, leading him to focus on employment issues surrounding surplus.
 Petty explains a hypothetical example in which there is a territory of 1000 men and 100 of those men are capable of producing enough food for all 1000 men.
 The question becomes, what will the rest of the men do if only 100 are needed to provide necessities?
 He thereby suggests a variety of employments with some remaining unemployed.

-David Hume

 David Hume approached the agricultural surplus concept from another direction.
 Hume recognized that agriculture may feed more than those who cultivate it, but questioned why farmers would work to produce more than they need.
 Forceful production, which may occur under a feudal system, would be unlikely to generate a notable surplus in his opinion.
 Yet, if they could purchase luxuries and other goods beyond their necessities, they would become incentivized to produce and sell a surplus.
 Hume did not see this concept as abstract theory, he stated it as a fact when discussing how England developed after the introduction of foreign luxuries in his History of England.

-Adam Smith

 Adam Smith's thoughts on surplus drew on Hume.
 Smith noted that the desire for luxuries is infinite compared to the finite capacity of hunger.
 Smith saw the development in Europe as originating from landlords placing more importance on luxury spending rather than political power.